GENERAL EDUCATION

 Students in this course will explore audio editing and mixing techniques, including equalization, compression, and multi-track arrangement.
 The course covers the post-production process, focusing on refining and balancing audio for different media formats.

-This course provides an in-depth look at the post-production process, including video editing, sound design, and mastering techniques.
-Students will refine their projects through advanced editing techniques, ensuring professional-level production quality.
+This course provides an introductory look at the post-production process, including video editing and sound design.
+Students will refine their projects through industry-standard editing techniques working towards a professional-level production quality.

 AUD260 Video Production for Live Events